-Once you start an export, you will see a yellow status bar at the top of the export page.
+Once you start an export, you will see a status bar at the top of the export page.
 A download link will appear in this bar, which will turn green when the file is ready.
 You may log-out of the database during an export; when you log back in, the green bar will appear throughout the application.
 Please be aware that you are only allowed one file export to sit in your download queue.
 Further exports are disabled as a result.
 Once this file has been downloaded, you'll regain access to create another export.

 The 3 export types available for the search results.

-Excel (.xls) file is the most versatile export that includes images of structure and plots.
+Excel (.xlsx) file is the most versatile export that includes images of structure and plots.

 - Human-readable and understandable.